Trishton Jackson: Los Angeles Rams

 Jackson was signed by the Los Angeles Rams as an undrafted free agent on April 25, 2020.

 On August 31, 2021, Jackson was waived by the Rams.

 Minnesota Vikings

-On September 2, 2021, Jackson was signed to the Minnesota Vikings practice squad.
+On September 2, 2021, Jackson was signed to the practice squad of the Minnesota Vikings.
 He signed a reserve/future contract with the Vikings on January 10, 2022.
-He was waived on August 30, 2022 and re-signed to the practice squad the next day.
-He signed a reserve/future contract on January 16, 2023.
+He was waived on August 30, and re-signed to the practice squad the next day.
+Jackson signed a reserve/future contract with Minnesota on January 16, 2023.

+Jackson was waived on August 29, 2023, and re-signed to the practice squad the next day.
+On September 23, the Vikings elevated him to the active roster.
+On October 11, he was signed to the active roster.
+He was waived on October 17, re-signed to the practice squad, then signed back to the active roster on October 28.
+Jackson was released on November 21 and re-signed to the practice squad.
+Following the end of the regular season, the Vikings signed him to a reserve/future contract on January 8, 2024.

+Jackson was waived on October 19, 2024, and re-signed to the practice squad.

+Arizona Cardinals

+On January 16, 2025, Jackson signed a reserve/future contract with the Arizona Cardinals.
+He was placed on injured reserve on August 12, and released on September 23.